-- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A combination vehicle with a gross combination weight rating of 26,001 or more pounds, if the trailer(s) has a GVWR of 10,001 or more pounds. - A vehicle designed to transport 16 or more passengers (including the driver). - Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 42 CFR part 73.
+Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more.

+A combination vehicle with a gross combination weight rating (GCWR) of 26,001 or more pounds, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds.

+A vehicle designed to transport 16 or more passengers (including the driver).

+Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 42 CFR part 73.
 Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
 Contact your local department of driver licensing for more information.

-(Your state may have additional definitions of CMVs).
+(Your state may have additional definitions of CMVs.)

 To get a CDL, you must pass knowledge and skills tests.
-This manual will help you pass the tests.
-This manual is not a substitute for a truck driver training class or program.
+This manual will help you pass the tests, however, it is not a substitute for a truck driver training class or program.
 Formal training is the most reliable way to learn the many special skills required for safely driving a large commercial vehicle and becoming a professional driver in the trucking industry.
-Figure 1.1 helps you determine if you need a CDL.
+Figure 1.1 helps you determine if you need a CDL